nengo/nengo-dl/docs/training.rst

 It is specified as a list of objects for which we want to collect data.
-The data collected depends on the object: if it is a :class:`~nengo:nengo.Connection` then data will be collected about the distribution of the connection weights over the course of training; passing an :class:`~nengo:nengo.Ensemble` will collect data about the distribution of encoders, and :class:`~nengo:nengo.ensemble.Neurons` will collect data about the distribution of biases.
+The data collected depends on the object: if it is a `~nengo.Connection` then data will be collected about the distribution of the connection weights over the course of training; passing an `~nengo.Ensemble` will collect data about the distribution of encoders, and `~nengo.ensemble.Neurons` will collect data about the distribution of biases.
 Additionally, the string ``"loss"`` can be passed, in which case the training error for the given objective will be collected over the course of training.